 And remember that you have to set a redirect when beautifying those URLs.

-The trick is to find the right balance that works for your readers and crawlers.
 And once you get that right, then you need to start thinking about keywords.

 3. KEYWORD RESEARCH